andkhong/tapin/README.md

 A handoff mixes evidence with the previous agent's own account.
 The git status and diff show the real state of the repository.
 The last message and the conversation show what the agent believed it had done.
 The handoff tells the next agent to treat those statements as unverified, and to check the workspace before editing.

-The diff and the session digest are each capped at 60,000 characters, and common secret formats are redacted before the file is written.
+The workspace section (the diff plus new untracked files) and the session digest are each capped at 60,000 characters, and common secret formats are redacted before the file is written.

 ## Install